xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
 “Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”

 - Lu, Xiang.
-“Shades of Perception: Discrepancies Between Self-Assessed and Externally Assessed Skin Tone in Mexico.”
+“Internalized Colorism: Discrepancies Between Self-Perceived and Externally-Assessed Skin Tone in Mexico and Their Association with Health and Life Satisfaction.”

 - Lu, Xiang.
 Between Markets and Minarets: Sino-Muslims Navigating the Crossroads of China-Arab Trade (book manuscript).